 Things To Look For In A Recumbent Exercise Bike For Seniors

-Comfort is the most significant factor when purchasing workout equipment.
+Comfort is the most significant factor when purchasing senior cardio equipment.
 While recumbent exercise bikes are already comfortable in their design, things like cushioning of the seat, distance from the bike pedals, and seat adjustability make all the difference.
-Seniors will benefit from a large and softly cushioned seat with an adequate foot distance from pedals, depending on their height.
+Seniors will benefit from a large and softly cushioned seat with fabric like leather wrapping or foam, and an adequate foot distance from pedals, depending on their height.

 Some recumbent bikes come with a range of hi-tech features, making them user-friendly and comfortable.
 Look for features, such as LCD display consoles, Bluetooth connectivity, heart rate monitors, USB ports, and pre-programmed workouts.